-- Write a paragraph about your PAPER.
-E.g., “This paper shows that social media is eliding the subject of governmentality in Western democracies.” followed by a couple of sentences about your methods, two or three that summarise your analysis, and a couple more that suggest the main implications.
-The basic structure should be: “This paper shows that … It is based on … The data suggests … This has important consequences for …” (Remember not to write more than 200 words altogether.)
+Finally, I suggest you provoke a thought in the mind of the reader by announcing your conclusion and briefly explaining how you arrived at it.
+Your conclusion should challenge the consensus or take a side in the controversy or, perhaps, solve the real-world problem you began with.
+“This paper shows that…,” is a good way to begin, followed by a sentence that is theoretically significant and empirically supported.
+It should derive its meaning from your conceptual framework (your theory) and it truth from your analytical material (your data).
+Now write a couple of sentences about your methods, two or three that summarize your analysis, and a couple more that suggest the main implications.
+The basic structure should be: “This paper shows that … It is based on … The data suggests … This has important consequences for …”

 In all three cases, remember not to write more than 200 words.
 The trick is to get all this done in under 600 words, so that it will take no more than three minutes to read it.
 By the end, the reader should have good reasons to keep reading the whole thing.